SFU-CMPT-201/a9-pub/README.md

 ![](memory1.png)

 _Figure 1: Each block is labeled with its size.
-White indicates free block while allocated blocks are colored._
+White indicates free blocks while allocated blocks are colored._

 ![](memory2.png)